civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(2)** The Minister may extend the period of validity of an authorization issued under subsection `27`(1) or `28`(1) or (2) by up to a period not exceeding one year from the day referred to in paragraph `36`(h).

   **(3)** The Minister's decision to extend a period of validity is not subject to review by the Commissioner under the `Intelligence Commissioner Act`.

+  **(4)** The Minister must, as soon as feasible, notify the Commissioner of any extension of an authorization.

 ### Repeal and Amendment